Nu Eridani

 Nu Eridani (ν Eri) is a star in the constellation Eridanus.
 It is visible to the naked eye with an apparent visual magnitude of 3.93.
 The distance to this star is roughly 520 light years, based upon an annual parallax shift of 0.00625 arcseconds.
 If the star were 10 pc from the Sun, it would be the brightest star in the night sky with an apparent magnitude of −2.84.
 (Currently, the brightest star is Sirius at magnitude −1.46.)

 This is a B-type subgiant star with a stellar classification of B1.5 IV.
+In 1926, Robert H. Baker announced his discovery that the brightness of Nu Eridani is variable.
 It is a hybrid pulsator variable, lying as it does on the overlapping instability strips for Beta Cephei variables and slowly pulsating B-type stars.
 The star shows at least fourteen pulsations frequencies, with nine that also display radial velocity variations.
 It has about nine times the mass of the Sun and six times the Sun's radius.
 Nu Eridani shines with 7,943 times the solar luminosity from its outer atmosphere at an effective temperature of 22,000 K.